chalmers-revere/opendlv-video-h264-replay/README.md

 ## OpenDLV Microservice to decode h264 video frames from a given .rec file into a shared memory

 This repository provides source code to decode h264 video frames stored in a .rec file into a shared memory area for the OpenDLV software ecosystem.
+Other `Envelope`s contained in the .rec are replayed into an `OD4Session`.

 [![License: GPLv3](https://img.shields.io/badge/license-GPL--3-blue.svg
 )](https://www.gnu.org/licenses/gpl-3.0.txt)